CiscoDevNet/vo-id/README.md

  'SPEAKER filename 1 32.04 0.09 <NA> <NA> Fridman <NA> <NA>\n']
 ```

-### NB: Even though we provided `3 enrollment speakers`, becacuse the meeting only had 2, the system correctly output only `2` in total.
+#### NB: Even though we provided `3 enrollment speakers`, becacuse the meeting only had 2, the system correctly outputs only `2` in total.
 ---

 ## Perform Speaker Verification